gemesa/gemesa.github.io/README.md

 # Ethical hacker blog

-My [blog](https://gemesa.github.io/) is a fork of [Hacker-Blog](https://github.com/tocttou/hacker-blog).
-Hacker-Blog is a minimalistic, responsive jekyll theme built for hackers.
+My [blog](https://gemesa.github.io/) is a fork of [Hacker-Blog](https://github.com/tocttou/hacker-blog) which is a minimalistic, responsive jekyll theme built for hackers.
 It is based on the [hacker theme](https://github.com/pages-themes/hacker) for project pages.

 ### Included